API References

 Arguments

-segment: text segment from which n-grams will be extracted.max_order: maximum length in tokens of the n-grams returned by this methods.
+segment: Text segment from which n-grams will be extracted.max_order: Maximum length in tokens of the n-grams returned by this method.

-hash_dtm(crps::Corpus, h::TextHashFunction)Represents a Corpus as a Matrix with N entries.
+hash_dtm(crps::Corpus, h::TextHashFunction)Represent a Corpus as a Matrix with N entries.

-hash_dtv(d::AbstractDocument, h::TextHashFunction)Represents a document as a vector with N entries.
+hash_dtv(d::AbstractDocument, h::TextHashFunction)Represent a document as a vector with N entries.

 Examples